dwyl/learn-elixir/code-reuse-hexpm.md

 + Work can be subdivided among people/teams with clear responsibilities. <br />
 Or if you are solo developer,
-having small chunks of code helps you bitesize your work so it is more manageable.
+having small chunks of code helps you bitesize your work so it's more manageable.
-+ You can use other people's code to reduce your own efforts and ship faster.
++ Leverage other people's code to reduce your own efforts and ship faster.

 # What?

-In this example we are going to build a simple Elixir package that returns a **random inspiring quote** when the main function is invoked. <br />
+In this example we are going to build a simple Elixir module that returns a **random inspiring quote** when the main function is invoked.
+The functionality of the module is _intentionally_ simple to illustrate code reuse in the most basic form. <br />
 Along the way we will demonstrate how to:
 1. Write, document and test a basic package.
 2. Reuse code _without_ publishing to Hex.pm.